Improvisers Orchestra Workshop

 MUSICIANS OF ALL LEVELS ARE INVITED TO BRING YOUR INSTRUMENT AND INVENT MUSIC ON THE SPOT TOGETHER AS A GROUP

-SIGN UP TO THE UPCOMING WORKSHOP Wednesday 12.1.2025+12.10.2025 7-10PM AT DECAY OLYMPIA.
+SIGN UP TO UPCOMING WORKSHOPS AT DECAY OLYMPIA.

 Warning